carpentries/carpentries.org-archive/_posts/2022/01/2022-01-15-updated-privacy-policy.md

 ---
 layout: page
 authors: ["François Michonneau"]
-teaser: "Updated Privacy Policy and Terms & Conditions for The Carpentries"
+teaser: "We are updating Privacy Policy and Terms & Conditions"
-title: ""
+title: "Update to our Privacy Policy"
 date: 2022-01-17
 time: "09:00:00"
 tags: ["Governance"]